o0oBluePhoenixo0o/AbbVie2017/1. FINAL/sentitomo/README.md

+ ## Start up the client
+ To start the client  run `yarn start` in the client directory.

   ## Start up the server
- To start the server run `yarn start`.
+ To start the server run `yarn start` in the server directory.
 It uses [nodemon](https://github.com/remy/nodemon) to automatically restart the server if some source file changes.